fkoulen/pacman-themed-iot-cuckoo-clock/docs/embedded/code.md

 used by the class that the arrow starts from.
 For example, the `StateManager` class uses the `Screen` class, because it needs to update the screen.
 The `Screen` class does not use the `StateManager` class, because it does not need to know about the state of the embedded system.

+There is 1 class that is not represented in the diagram, because it is not a class that is used by the embedded device.
+This class is the `HTTPSClient` class.
+This class has a static method that returns a `WiFiClientSecure` object.
+This object is then used by the embedded device to make HTTPS requests.
+Since only the static method is used, the class is not represented in the diagram.

 The classes are described in the list below.
 Feel free to click on the class name to go to the documentation of that class and read more about it.